Mahonia Crossing

 NGBS Emerald Certification

-Socio-economic stratification is felt by those of all ages and in urban, suburban, and rural locations.
+The need for quality affordable housing is felt by those of all ages and in urban, suburban, and rural locations.
 Beyond simply providing housing, Mahonia Crossing integrates into an existing middle-upper-class, single-family home neighborhood by using architecture and landscape architecture to build community.
 Alongside our client, Community Development Partners, we engaged with Portland State University’s Center for Public Interest Design, the neighborhood association, and the developers of the adjacent residential neighborhood to understand the history of the site and culture to form our response.

 Acknowledgements